kabisa/maji/README.md

 For CI docker files are included, which can be used incombination with the [kabisa jenkins-docker tooling](https://github.com/kabisa/jenkins-docker). `dockerfiles` includes files for tests only or build android packages.

+## Developing Maji

+When making changes to the Maji framework, you can test them by letting Node know you'll be using your local Maji version in a test app.

+* Checkout Maji from Github
+* Make changes in Maji
+* Do a `npm link` in the Maji repo directory
+* Create a new project so you can test changes to the framework: `node lib/cli.js new org.example.mytestapp /path/to/mytestapp`
+* In the newly created project, link your local Maji: `npm link maji` and do a `bin/setup`
+* Do a `bin/setup` every time you want to test the changes in your Maji code

 ## Build-up

 You can find the sources in the `src/` folder.